ninjaboynaru/RadialProgressBars/README.md

 It primarly utilizes the *clip* and transition properties to achive the end result.
 The dials are relative positioned, inline-block elements with fixed width and height.

-Currently no browser prefixes are used so this may not work with old versions of browsers and may not work with Internet Explorer.

 ![CircularProgressBars](https://raw.githubusercontent.com/ninjaboynaru/RadialProgressBars/master/Docs/ExamplePic_1.JPG "Circular Progress Bars")